 to assess the

-quality of the deconvolution:
+quality of the deconvolution.

-# Visualize the first spectrum only
+# Visualize the first spectrum.

 metabodecon::plot_spectrum(deconvoluted_spectra[[1]])